Pixar Animation Studios Movies

 Follow the career of Brad Bird, and you will see a brilliant filmmaker at work.
 He wrote and directed the Incredibles and Incredibles 2: Raising Son.
 His association with Pixar is longstanding and proves Lasseter can hire top talent.

 The storyline is clever and unique.
 It against the law for any superhero to practice his abilities.
-We follow a treacherous villain connives a scheme killing or trapping superheroes from forming an alliance to protect society.
+We follow a treacherous villain connives a scheme killing or trapping superheroes from allying to protect society.

 We have a family of superheroes with each member owning a specific superhero trait.
 The cleverness in Bird's creativity is taking real-life situations and writing them into the movie.